nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 This is an internal feature of the program, implemented to allow users to recover information even after HappyPills is closed in the terminal.
 This is achieved by storing all relevant information in a text file using a structured format.

-**Implementation**

  The current methods implemented in this class and a brief description of each method:
- - `writeAllToFile` — writes the entire list of item to the specified text file.
+ - `writeAllToFile` — writes the entire list of object to the specified text file.
- - `addSingleItemToFile` — adds a new item as a single string to the end of specified text file.
+ - `addSingleItemToFile` — adds a new object as a single string to the end of specified text file.
  - `loadPatientFromFile` — access the patient file and retrieve all information in the file as strings.
  - `parsePatientFileContent` — process line-by-line to create a patient object and add to the shared patient map.
  - `loadAppointmentFromFile` — access the patient file and retrieve all information in the file as strings.
  - `parseAppointmentFileContent` — process line-by-line to create an appointment object and add to the shared appointment map.
+ - `loadPatientRecordFromFile` — access the patient record file and retrieve all information in the file as strings.
+ - `parsePatientRecordFileContent` — process line-by-line to create a patient record object and add to the shared patient map.

+**Implementation**

  The following diagram shows how each command interacts with the other classes.

  *writeAllToFile*